-What is a Degenerative Disc Disease & how is it Treated?
+What is a Degenerative Disc Disease & How is it Treated?

 Degenerative disc disease (known by its acronym “DDD”); occurs naturally as we age.
-For the most part, it is a disease of the aging.
-Those in their 7th or 8th decades of life will certainly have some degenerative changes in their spine.
+For the most part, it is a disease of aging.
+Those in their 7th or 8th decades of life will undoubtedly have some degenerative changes in their spine.
 However, even those in their 70’s or 80’s should have no more than a mild to at most a moderate level of DDD.

 - The influx of nutrients stops (Blood flow through the process of imbibition stops)

 Is There A difference Between Degenerative Disc Disease & Desiccated Disc?

 Degenerative disc disease and desiccated disc are interchangeable terms used to describe in dehydrated state present within the spinal disc.
 Some clinicians prefer the term desiccated disc, while others prefer degenerative disc disease.
 However, subtle differences exist between a degenerated disc and a desiccated disc.
 As the disk loses hydration (fluids), it dehydrates.

 Dehydration causes loss of volume.
 As such, spinal conditions classified under degenerative disc disease represent a dehydrated or desiccated state and a loss of disc height.
 Similarly, those diagnosed with desiccated discs are individuals in the early stages of degenerative disc condition where loss or decrease in disc height may not be detectable.

 In short, desiccated and degenerated discs describe the same condition.
 The only difference is that degenerated disc is a condition that also results in the loss of disc height.

 Prolonged Sitting (Axial Loading): Leading Cause of Spinal Disc Disease